skupperproject/flow-collector/README.md

 |`direction`|`outgoing` for links established from this router.  `incoming` for links established by the peer router.|

 ---
+`api/v1alpha1/routers`

+This query returns the entire set of routers.

+---
 `api/v1alpha1/links`

 This query returns the entire set of links, including `incoming` and `outgoing` directions.
 Note that every inter-router link will be represented by two records: one from the perspective of each linked router.